 Without losing scholarly rigor or the ability to make a continuing impact on anthropology, this project has led me to a number of interdisciplinary collaborations that involve, for example, theatre, experimental filmmaking and contemporary music, and it has taken me to the heart of timely debates related to, among other things, the revival of a psychedelic science; a rethinking of “religion” in times of climate crisis; the Rights of Nature, especially in my collaboration with lawyers; and the creation and curation of a permanent museum.

 I teach a series of courses in anthropological theory and an anthropology “beyond the human” and collaborate on major team grants with the aim of making McGill a centre for the environmental humanities and a place from which to rethink our relationship to the living world in times of climate crisis.

 My postdocs, graduate students and honours students, competitively recruited from a deep and highly diverse international pool, include practicing lawyers (experts in the Rights of Nature and aboriginal rights), renowned museum curators, researchers with years of experience in guerilla occupied areas of the northwest Amazon, and published creative fiction authors.
-Their research topics range from the aesthetics of post-Hiroshima Japanese garden design; the metaphysical systems of New Age channels; postcolonial Copoeira semiotics; Cetacean ethnographies; forests haunted by the ghosts of war; and Wampis and Cree activist alliances and alter-politics.
+Their research topics range from the aesthetics of post-Hiroshima Japanese garden design; the metaphysical systems of New Age channels; postcolonial Capoeira semiotics; Cetacean ethnographies; forests haunted by the ghosts of war; and Wampis and Mohawk activist alliances and alter-politics.